 - $50.00 application fee (non-refundable);

-- Two letters of recommendation, at least one of which should be from a law professor;
+- Two letters of recommendation, at least one of which must be from a law professor who taught the applicant;

 - Ensure a current CAS report is available for retrieval;